 - Bitcoin, the best known of all cryptos, even rocketed to almost $20,000 in 2017.
 It crashed after that but is rising again and is now over $11,000 (July 2020).
 It's the poster child for a high-risk/high-reward investment.

 If you're going to invest in cryptocurrencies, you'll need to learn all you can about them.
 You will also need a brokerage account that lets you trade them.
 One example is Robinhood.
 It offers a limited selection of investments, but cryptocurrencies are one of them.
 It also enables you to hold cryptos in the same account where you hold stocks and ETFs.
+You can also use crypto exchanges like Coinbase if you don't mind having a separate broker and crypto exchange.

 10. Fund a Health Savings Account